krigla3/Quiz-game/README.md

 ## Deployment

-Wipeout Surf Camp was deployed to GitHub Pages by following the below steps:
+Quiz game site was deployed to GitHub Pages by following the below steps:

 1. Navigate to the ["Quiz-Game" repository](https://github.com/krigla3/Quiz-game) on GitHub.
 1. Navigate to the 'Settings' tab.